rustamlatypov/bachelor-thesis/README.md

 ## Remarks
-The final results, error analysis, and convergence are not recorded as is, but can rather be derived from the core code with minimal effort.
+The code for reproducing error analysis, and convergence are not provided, but can rather be derived from the core code with minimal effort.
 The code contains references to /doc/thesis.pdf.

 ## Software prerequisites